 Since LinkedIn doesn’t allow people to apply to the Influencer program, your chances of joining the club with Bill Gates aren’t super high.

 But, LinkedIn will be more likely to notice you if you start publishing your content on their platform.

-Anyone who pays for a Premium Membership gets this logo, but it makes things look a bit more official in comparison to those who don’t have it.
+Anyone who pays for a Premium Membership gets this logo, but it makes things look a bit more official than those who don’t have it.

-Verifying your YouTube account and verifying your YouTube name have almost nothing to do with one another, but they’re usually thought of as the same thing.
+Verifying your YouTube account and verifying your YouTube channel have almost nothing to do with one another, but they’re usually thought of as the same thing.

 Usually, this can be done once you first make a YouTube account.